mesfind/bioinfo-python/_episodes/05-seaborn-viz.md

 ~~~
 {: .python}

+For this exercise, we will use a different version of the ecological dataset from our previous lessons.
+This version has only the complete observations, without missing entries for any of the columns.
+There are also a few additional columns providing information about the taxonomy of the species collected and the type of plot/enclosure.

 ## A Simple Scatterplot

 Let's start with a basic scatterplot.
 We'll simply plot the weight on the horizontal axis and the hind foot length on the vertical axis.
 This uses the seaborn function `.lmplot()`.
 This function can take a Pandas DataFrame directly.
 It also will fit a regression line, by default.
 Since we may not want to visualize these data with a regression line, we will use the `fit_reg=False` argument.